 Harutyunyan is the fourth president of Artsakh.
 From 1992 to 1994, NKR was formally a parliamentary republic but from August 1992 the parliament transferred its powers to an emergency State Defense Committee.
 The Committee head Robert Kocharyan was first elected president in 1994, but left early to serve as Armenia’s prime minister.
 Arkady Ghoukasyan served two terms from 1997 to 2007 and Bako Sahakyan – three terms from 2007 to 2020, including a 3-year transition term since 2017.

-In 2005, Harutyunyan was elected to the NKR National Assembly through the Free Motherland Party, which he helped co-found the previous year and that along with the Democratic Party became the second “party of power” in Artsakh.
+In 2005, Harutyunyan was elected to the NKR National Assembly through the Free Homeland Party, which he helped co-found the previous year and that along with the Democratic Party became the second “party of power” in Artsakh.
 Harutyunyan chaired the parliament’s budget committee.

 In 2007, after the election of Bako Sahakyan as president, Harutyunyan was appointed NKR’s prime minister.
-In 2017, following constitutional changes and re-election of Sahakyan to third term, Harutyunyan was appointed state minister, a position equivalent to that of prime minister.
+In 2017, following constitutional changes and re-election of Sahakyan to his third term, Harutyunyan was appointed state minister, a position equivalent to that of prime minister.
 In June 2018, following anti-government protests in Stepanakert, Sahakyan pledged not to run for another presidential term in 2020, while dismissing Harutyunyan as state minister.

 Harutyunyan subsequently emerged as a frontrunner in 2020 elections, who also enjoyed the de-facto support of Armenia’s leadership.